Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 Ethical foundation and policies

-Our commitment to sound ethical relations with all stakeholders forms part of Mediclinic’s values and is of fundamental importance.
+Our commitment to sound ethical relations with all stakeholders forms part of the Group’s values and is of fundamental importance.
+We follow a proactive approach to ensure that our employees and suppliers understand what is expected of them.

 TRAINING AND OVERVIEW OF KEY AREAS